kagenocookie/ReachForGodot/README.md

 - Godot 4.4+ w/ .NET 8.0
 - Blender and [RE Mesh Editor](https://github.com/NSACloud/RE-Mesh-Editor) - used for mesh and texture import; data editing will still work without it, but no meshes will be generated.
 - Either pre-extract all resources somewhere ([guide](https://github.com/Modding-Haven/REEngine-Modding-Documentation/wiki/Extracting-Game-Files)), or configure the **File Unpacker** setting to extract required files on the fly
-- Download the latest RSZ json for the game you're trying to edit, place it wherever
+- Download the latest RSZ json for the game you're trying to edit, place it wherever.
+For RE4, it's recommended to use the [REasy template](https://github.com/seifhassine/REasy/tree/master/resources/data/dumps) as it has complete names for everything.
-- The addon stores its own cache of relevant il2cpp json data (`addons/ReachForGodot/game_settings/{game}/il2cpp_cache.json`), but for games that don't have those in the repository or if the game gets updated, the il2cpp dump json for the game you're trying to edit is required to (re-)generate the cache file.
+- The addon stores its own cache of relevant il2cpp json data (`addons/ReachForGodot/game_settings/{game}/il2cpp_cache.json`), but for games that don't have that or if the game gets updated, the il2cpp dump json for the game you're trying to edit is required to (re-)generate the cache file.

 ## Setup
 <details>